 AuthorizeService is referenced from user record for users who's sessions might be PPP, SLIP or Telnet depending on how they are connecting to the NAS.
 This script checks the request to determine which service is desired.
 If it is telnet, it calls the script AuthorizeTelnet.
-If it is PPP, it calls the script AuthorizeSLIP.
+If it is PPP, it calls the script AuthorizePPP.
+If it is SLIP, it calls the script AuthorizeSLIP.
 If it is none of these, it rejects the request.